-I had a black container with transparent, dome-shaped lid that restaurant leftovers came in.
+I had a black container with a transparent, dome-shaped lid that restaurant leftovers came in.
 I didn’t want to buy one of those plastic greenhouses at the store, but I wanted my plants to stay warm, moist, and have access to light.
 This container was perfect!

 What I did is cut the circular dome top off the lid, then cut two triangular holes.
-I taped the triangular pieces to the lid and folded a piece of tape and attached it to the circular piece I cut out to make a grip.
-What the lid and cut-off circle does is create a way to regulate the air flow in and out of the “greenhouse.”
+I taped the triangular pieces to the lid and folded a piece of tape, and attached it to the circular piece I cut out to make a grip.
+What the lid and cut-off circle does is create a way to regulate the airflow in and out of the “greenhouse.”

 I had another one of these containers that didn’t have a lid, so I did a little experiment.
 I planted the same amount of tomato seeds in both and found that the greenhouse container seeds sprouted 1 week before the container’s seeds without a lid!
 The greenhouse sprouts are also bigger.